2020-21 Instructional Models

-Faced with the constantly changing status of the COVID-19 pandemic, Fayette County Public Schools has developed a reopening plan that gives families two options: a “Flexible Model” that allows for a return to in-person instruction when conditions are safe, and a “Virtual Learning Academy” that offers a completely virtual school.
+Faced with the constantly changing status of the COVID-19 pandemic, Fayette County Public Schools developed a 2020-21 reopening plan that gave families two options: a “Flexible Model” that allows for a return to in-person instruction when conditions are safe and a “Virtual Learning Academy” that offers a completely virtual school.

 Option 1: Flexible Model

 Option 2: Virtual Learning Academy

-Fayette County Public Schools will offer a completely virtual learning option for families who – for reasons related to their child’s health or the health of others in their household – do not want to return to in-person instruction in 2020-21 under any circumstances.
-Students enrolled in the Virtual Learning Academy will receive daily instruction and interact with teachers on a set schedule.
-Daily attendance in online classes will be required, as will participation in daily assignments.
-The level of expectation and accountability will resemble that of the traditional classroom, but all takes place online.
+Fayette County Public Schools offers a completely virtual learning option for families who – for reasons related to their child’s health or the health of others in their household – do not want to return to in-person instruction in 2020-21 under any circumstances.
+Students enrolled in the Virtual Learning Academy receive daily instruction and interact with teachers on a set schedule.
+Daily attendance in online classes is required, as is participation and completion of daily assignments.
+The level of expectation and accountability resemble that of the traditional classroom, but all takes place online.
 The students use Canvas, a learning management system (LMS) or online classroom space where teachers can communicate information about instruction and assignments.